LtqxWYEG/ShitStuckToYourMouse/README.md

 Draws mouse-cursor-following text, cursor coordinates, color of pixel under cursor, pictures or a clock - for when you really need to keep an eye on the time.
 Uses PyGame for 'low' resource usage.
 Works by creating a transparent full-screen window that is click-through, on top of the z-order.
 (But not on top of the context menus, start menu and all these things.)

----

 The intention for this is to build upon it to create something interesting - like cellular automata to draw fancy graphics over/around mouse cursor.
 Something like that.
+We'll see.

+---

 Usage:
 - Run ShitStuckToYourMouse.exe for a heavily configurable, nice sparkle effect with velocity and gravity and more. (not optimized)